riccardo-cozzi/DeepComedy/README.md

-# DeepComedy: Generating cantos in the style of the Divine Comedy by Dante Alighieri.
+# DeepComedy: Generating cantos in Divine Comedy-style using transformers

 The artificial generation of poetries has been proposed several times as a way to demonstrate the performance of sequence-to-sequence models such as RNNs and